iyiolacak/progress-lifts/README.md

-# Local Do Rush
+# Progress Lifts

-[Early Development: This project is being actively built and is not yet stable or ready for public use.]
+If you've ever dropped a to‑do app because it became a chore, Progress Lifts is the antidote.
-If you've ever dropped a to‑do app because it became a chore, Local Do Rush is the antidote.
+Gamified, conventional automatized TODO handling like texting, satisfying and private.

 ---

-## Why Local Do Rush?
+## Why Progress Lifts?

-Local Do Rush is the productivity tool for people who hate productivity tools.
+Progress Lifts is the productivity tool for people who hate productivity tools.
 ![output](https://github.com/user-attachments/assets/f8f0b1d0-abbb-4ca6-b0ec-ba37e9b69e2d)

 No clutter.
 No planning overhead.
 Just **type what you did or will do next** and press **Enter** — the app handles the rest.
 Every entry is logged, XP is awarded, and you get a sharp, actionable next step from an LLM **you control**.